micahredding/content/notes/creation-mandate.md

+# The Creation Mandate

-The Creation Mandate is a description of the human calling as described in Genesis 1.
+The Creation Mandate is a description of the human calling as described in Genesis 1:26-28.
+The Creation Mandate is the calling to create and cultivate life in imitation of our Creator.
+The Creation Mandate entails the human calling to science and technology.

 1. In Genesis 1:26-28, humanity is said to created to *be like God*, to *be God's image*, and to *rule all things*.
 2. In context, Genesis depicts God creating and cultivating life, through processes such as naming and organizing creation.